1987

 I get a call from the production office to see if I would do one nights public liaison work on this episode.
 (Beggars can’t be choosers and I say yes)

-I phone up Gypsy Dave and Bill Burns (Two big lads) and head off to Earls Court Station to look after the crew for the night.
+I phone up Gypsy Dave and Bill Burns (two big lads) and head off to Earls Court Station to look after the crew for the night.

 The director wants to do the shot at 11pm with a cast of two and a watching crowd of 500.
 (Mainly Aussies).
 To say it was hard work is putting it mildly.